Kashmiri Rajma Curry

 Release the remaining pressure manually and open the lid.

-Note – To cook the rajma in a traditional stovetop pressure cooker add the rajma to the cooker along with 3 and ½ cups of water, salt, fennel seed powder, ginger powder, cloves, and cinnamon stick.
+Note – To cook the rajma in a traditional stovetop pressure cooker, add the soaked rajma with 3 and ยฝ cups of water, salt, fennel seed powder, ginger powder, cloves, and cinnamon stick.
 Pressure cook for 1 whistle on high heat.
 Reduce the heat to low and cook for 15 minutes.
 Remove the cooker from heat and let the pressure release naturally.
 Open the lid.

 Make The Curry